 - Assure competent public and personal health care workforce (e.g., education and training for all public health care providers)

-- Evaluate effectiveness, accessibility, and quality of personal and population-based health services (e.g., continuous evaluation of public health and mental health programs)
+- Evaluate effectiveness, accessibility, and quality of personal and population-based health services (e.g., continuous evaluation of public health programs)

 - Research for new insights and innovative solutions to health problems (e.g., links with academic institutions and capacity for epidemiologic and economic analyses)

 Dr. Smith believes that it is an honor and privilege to serve the people of Ulster County as Health Commissioner.
-She believes that, together with the County Executive, Mike Hein, and his team of dedicated professionals, the County is on the right path to become the model for the Healthiest Community in the State of New York.
+She believes that, together with the County Executive, and her team of dedicated professionals, the County is on the right path to become the model for the Healthiest Community in the State of New York.